School for Art Leaders

 Scholarship Information

-Scholarships include the cost of SAL program fees; accommodations at the 21C Museum Hotel in Bentonville, AR; and a travel reimbursement of up to $600.
+Scholarships include the cost of SAL program fees; accommodations at the 21C Museum Hotel in Bentonville, AR; and an air travel allowance (up to $600).
 Details and application information are available here.

 Professional Development Credit